Have difficulty threading a needle ?

 Here’s the Clover version.
 The one I tried would only take small size fine hand sewing needles.

-There are single size and two size range versions from other companies.
+There are one needle size and two needle size versions from other companies.

 – – –